Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Belief Space Planning with Simplified Belief Approximations

 We present a modular framework to solve Problem~\ref{prob:1}.
 The framework is inspired by \cite{Plaku2010syclops, Maly2013, pairet2021} and consists of three main layers: task planning layer, \sbd guide layer, and belief search layer, as depicted in Fig. \ref{fig:overview}.

-We first translate the LTLf formula $\phi$ into a Deterministic Finite Automaton (DFA).
+We first translate the LTLf formula $\phi$ into a minimal Deterministic Finite Automaton (DFA).
 Then, we prune unrealizable transitions of the DFA, and use the pruned DFA for task planning.
-At each iteration, on the automaton, we find the shortest path that corresponds to a $\phi$-satisfying trace to use as a task plan.
-Then, at the \sbd guide layer, we use a simplified model of the system to rapidly find a path annotated with DFA states that obeys the task plan.
+At each iteration, we find the shortest path on the DFA that corresponds to a $\phi$-satisfying trace to use as a task plan.
+Next, at the \sbd guide layer, we use a simplified model of the system to rapidly find a path annotated with DFA states that obeys the task plan.
 We call this technique Simplified Models with Belief Approximation (\sbd).
-Finally, at the belief search layer, a sampling-based belief tree searches for a satisfying trajectory by using the full system.
-The growth of this tree is biased to search around the hybrid annotated path while still ensuring the motion plan satisfies $\phi$.
+Finally, at the belief search layer, a belief tree searches for a satisfying trajectory for the full system.
+The growth of this tree is biased to search around the hybrid annotated path while ensuring the motion plan satisfies $\phi$.